JunweiLiang/Daisy_Shooter_Localization/README-docker.md

 You also need to set up the assets directory using the scripts; it's bind mounted into the containers as a volume.

+## TODO(nimish): Make

+For convenience, the [Makefile](./Makefile) provides commands that automate some of the above.
+This is a WIP and you should understand what it runs before using it!